Jammin93/howlong/README.md

 howlong 1993-11-30
 ```

-We can modify the syntax slightly if we wish to provide a specific end date.
+We can use the `--end` option if we wish to provide a specific end date.

 ```console
 howlong 1993-11-30 --end=2024-06-10